BrickSchema/Brick/CONTRIBUTING.md

 make test
 ```

 4. Whenever you commit, the `pre-commit` script will run the Black code formatting tool and the flake8 style checker.
-It will automatically format the code where it can, and indicate when there is a style error.
-If you see a "Failed" message, please fix the style and re-commit the code.
+It will automatically format the code where it can, and indicate when there is a style error. **The tools will not commit unformatted code**; if you see a "Failed" message, please fix the style and re-commit the code.
 An example of what this looks like is below; the failed flake8 check results in a short error report at the bottom.

 ```
 gabe@arkestra:~/src/Brick$ git commit -m 'adding changes to Alarm hierarchy'